boltdb/bolt/README.md

 Bolt is a single file so it's easy to backup.
 You can use the `Tx.WriteTo()` function to write a consistent view of the database to a writer.
 If you call this from a read-only transaction, it will perform a hot backup and not block your other database reads and writes.

-It will also use `O_DIRECT` when available to prevent page cache trashing.
+By default, it will use a regular file handle which will utilize the operating system's page cache.
+See the [`Tx`](https://godoc.org/github.com/boltdb/bolt#Tx) documentation for information about optimizing for larger-than-RAM datasets.

 One common use case is to backup over HTTP so you can use tools like `cURL` to do database backups: